Theodore Case: Work in sound-on-film

 Case began working on his sound-on-film process in 1921.
 The inventions of the Case Research Lab from 1916 to 1926 were the creation of Case and Earl I. Sponable, who worked with Case at the lab until he went with Case to Fox Film Corporation in 1926.
 The ship-to-ship signaling system was first tested in 1917 off the shores of New Jersey.
 Attending the test was Thomas Edison, contracted by the Navy to evaluate new technologies.
 A complete success, the signaling system was used by the Navy for a number of years.
-He worked with other people, including Lee De Forest, to create a sound-on-film process similar to the sound film systems used today.
+He worked with other people, including Lee De Forest, to create a sound-on-film process similar to modern analog sound film systems.

 Titles filmed by Case in his process, all made at the Case Studios in Auburn, New York, include Miss Manila Martin and Her Pet Squirrel (1921), Gus Visser and His Singing Duck (1925), Bird in a Cage (1923), Gallagher and Shean (1925), Madame Fifi (1925), and Chinese Variety Performer with a Ukulele (1925).
 Gus Visser and His Singing Duck was nominated to the National Film Registry in 2002.

-There were hundreds of more test films made at the Case Lab that were lost in a fire in the 1950s.
-The Case Research Lab is now a museum open to the public.
+There were hundreds more test films made at the Case Lab that were lost in a fire in the 1950s.
+The Case Research Lab has become a public museum.
 Adjacent to the lab is the estate's carriage house where sound-film tests were made on its second floor.
 That sound studio is also open to the public and its collections include a seven-foot square balsawood box, known as a "blimp," that housed the camera and operator during filming.
 The original amplifiers and many more items used in the development of sound film at the Case Research Lab are also on display, as well as an early Wall camera used by Movietone News.